 Griffin had been an assistant with the Eagles on two different occasions, serving from 1998-2001, and then again from 2003-2005.

 In his first stint, Griffin worked with the catchers, infielders and outfielders and was an assistant coach on the 1999 team that won the SAC title and advanced to the NCAA Division II World Series.

-At Carson-Newman, he has coached and recruited 52 All-SAC players, five SAC Player of the Years, 24 All-South Region selections, and six NCAA Division II All-Americans.
-He has also coached 19 players who have gone on to play professional baseball.
-One of his former players, Steve Cishek, just finished his second year in Major League Baseball with the Florida Marlins.
+At Carson-Newman, he has coached and recruited 58 All-SAC players, five SAC Player of the Years, 25 All-South Region selections, and six NCAA Division II All-Americans.
+He has also coached 20 players who have gone on to play professional baseball.
+One of his former players, Steve Cishek, just finished his sixth in Major League Baseball with the St. Louis Cardinals after playing his first five and a half years with the Florida Marlins.
 Steve is only the second former Eagle to play in the big leagues.